Potty training can be difficult enough for a toddler.

 How Do You Potty Train a Child in Daycare?

-Potty training a child who is in daycare requires teamwork between you and the daycare providers.
-That means you’ll all need to work together to coordinate a potty training plan and put that plan into action.
+Potty training a child who is in daycare requires teamwork between you and the daycare providers, which means you’ll all need to work together to coordinate a potty training plan and put that plan into action.

 From deciding on the method you’ll use to train your toddler to keeping up with rewards, there are several different aspects of potty training you’ll need to coordinate with your child’s daycare.